Sheraff/TIL/_posts/2019-07-31-Thenables-and-trigger-promises.md

     .then(console.log) // 42
 ```

 This allows us to construct some interesting objects on top of promises, like **trigger promises**.
-Let's rewrite our previous example :

 ``` javascript
 class TriggerPromise {